klaxit/ruby/danger-klaxit/README.md

   there are two commits with the same name.
 - **klaxit.warn_for_public_methods_without_specs** — will write inline comment
   for a new public method that has no spec.
+- **klaxit.run_brakeman_scanner** — will write a markdown report if there is a brakeman issue.
+This should only be used in rails or active_record projects.